ursatile/css4eng/02-01-boxes-and-borders.md

 Even if a block-level element has a defined `width`, the browser's layout engine still allocates a full page width of space for that element --- and by default, the element is drawn flush with the left edge of the page, and the next element is drawn starting underneath it.

-The CSS `float` property lets us pull an element out of the regular document flow and float it to the left or right edge of its container - check out [floats.html]({{ page.examples }}/floats.html) to see it in action.
+The CSS `float` property lets us pull an element out of the regular document flow and float it to the left or right edge of its container. - check out [floats.html]({{ page.examples }}/floats.html) to see it in action.

-{% highlight html mark_lines="8 17" %}
+{% highlight html mark_lines="7 15 24" %}
 {% include_relative {{ page.examples }}/floats.html %}
 {% endhighlight %}

 CSS Box Sizing

 Take a look at this example: